Code-Institute-Submissions/milestone-project-117/README.md

 ### Existing Features

 * An easily accessible navigation bar at the top  that looks the same across all three pages, with which the user can navigate between the pages.
+* A footer that looks the same across the pages which hides certain contact information on smaller screns and instead provides a button that links to a modal where the same information can be found.
 * A responsive gallery page where the user can scroll down and see images from the gym.
-* A sign up form where the user can enter their personal info and sign up for a membership.
-(At this moment the submit button does not actually submit any info).
+* A sign up form where the user can enter their personal info and sign up for a membership (At this moment the submit button does not actually submit any info).

 ### Future Features

 * Increased functionality in the image gallery page to make it possible to enlarge and view pictures in a separate window.
 * Adding videos clips from the gym.
-* Adding functionality where a server receives and registers the submitted information from the form and then sends an email to the user to confirm their membership.
+* Connecting the submitted form to a server that receives and registers the information and then sends an email to the user to confirm their membership.
-* Adding functionality that requires the "Terms and Conditions" checkbox to be checked before the form can be submitted
+* Adding functionality that requires the "Terms and Conditions" checkbox to be checked before the form can be submitted.

 ## Technologies Used